runtimeverification/verified-smart-contracts/deposit/bytecode-verification/deposit-spec.ini.md

 ## Storage state variables

 - `deposit_count` (an unsigned 256-bit integer) keeps track of the number of deposits made.
-- `branch` and `zero_hashes` (an array of 32-byte words of size 32) are internal data structures for the incremental Merkle tree algorithm.
+- `branch` and `zero_hashes` (arrays of 32-byte words of size 32) are internal data structures for the incremental Merkle tree algorithm.

 ## Constructor `__init__()` (executed once at the deployment)